 Lilly G. Ching-Soto

 Lilly G. Ching-Soto, a Costa Rican attorney, studied law at the University of Costa Rica and earned her master's degree in international human rights law at the University of Oxford, United Kingdom.
 She has been a human rights specialist with the Inter-American Commission since 2003.
-At the IACHR, she is part of the Litigation Group, which provides support in litigating cases before the Inter-American Court of Human Rights.
+At the IACHR, she coordinates the Registry Section since March 2015.
+Before that she coordinated Andean I Section, regarding Ecuador, Venezuela and Colombia (2010-2015) and was part of the Litigation Group, which provides support in litigating cases before the Inter-American Court of Human Rights (2003-2010).
 Previously she worked in several capacities within the inter-American system, as a lawyer for the Inter-American Court (2001-2003), a Rómulo Gallegos Fellow at the IACHR (2000-2001), and an assistant in the legal area of the Inter-American Court (1998-2000).

 Ivonne Cifuentes is the financial officer of the IACHR since May 2009.
 A Colombian citizen she graduated from the Universidad de los Andes as an Industrial Engineer with emphasis in finance and production, obtaining an academic certificate on economics at the same university.
 She worked as professors’ assistant performing research and teaching tasks in the Faculty of Engineering of the Universidad de los Andes.
 Before joining the IACHR, she worked at financial and private companies in Colombia as investment banker and planning analyst, and studied Mandarin Chinese and Chinese culture during the time she lived in Shanghai, China.
 Currently, she is pursuing an MBA (Master in Business Administration) at the IE Business School (Madrid, Spain) for which she has been awarded with a scholarship from the IE Foundation.
 She speaks English, Spanish and has knowledge in Mandarin Chinese.